Xarboule/dory/README.md

 This repository provides the source code of Mu (https://github.com/LPD-EPFL/mu) modified to work on a RoCE network.

-## Building the code with docker
+## Running with docker
-Our deployment comprises of 4 machines that run over a RoCE v2.0 network.
+Our deployment comprises of 4 machines that run over an RDMA network.
 We will refer to these machines as `host1, host2, host3, host4` (or `host{1,2,3,4}` for brevity).
 In each one of these machines, we deploy a docker container with the necessary dependecies for building the software stack.